GlowingEmber/CS35L/README.md

 2. **MongoDB:**
    - If MongoDB is not already installed, download and install it from [MongoDB Community Server](https://www.mongodb.com/try/download/community).
-   - Set up a MongoDB Atlas account if you don't have one already.
+   - Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and set up an account.
-   - Create a cluster and obtain the MongoDB connection URI.
+   - Create a cluster and obtain the MongoDB connection URI from the cluster settings.

 3. **Configure MongoDB URI:**
    - In the 'server' directory, create a `.env` file.